ademakov/Oroch/README.md

 provides a utility class that compares different codecs against a given input and selects the best.
 The class is defined in the "oroch/integer_codec.h" header.
 This utility has somewhat complicated interface though.
-An example of how to properly use it is provided n the "oroch/integer_group.h" header.
+An example of how to properly use it is provided in the "oroch/integer_group.h" header.

 ## Comparison